MEET: RAISSA DOUMBIA + MATHIEU NIAMKE, The Seasoning House, Troy

 Mathieu: And my mum had a restaurant so I kind of grew up in there.

-Your menu has evolved over time.
-Since you moved to Troy, you added more soups as you have a lot of Nigerian and Ghanaian customers.
-While there is overlap with certain dishes, how would you describe Cote d’Ivorian cuisine to someone unfamiliar with it compared to Nigerian, Ghanaian or Kenyan cuisine?
+Your menu has evolved a few times.
+In Troy, you added more soups for your Nigerian, Ghanaian and Senegalese customers.
+While there is overlap with certain dishes, how would you describe Cote d’Ivorian cuisine to someone unfamiliar with it?

 Mathieu: Our Côte d’Ivorian cuisine is vibrant with a balance of savory, spicy and slightly sweet flavors.
 Probably the most famous dishes are cassava couscous (dhaba) and fried tuna fish.
-(Raissa loves that.)
-And maybe the sweet Cote d’Ivorian sweet millet pudding dessert which is made with couscous and yogurt called dégué.
+Raissa loves that.
+And maybe the Côte d’Ivorian sweet millet pudding dessert made with couscous and yogurt called dégué.

-Your wings are famous among anyone that has ordered them and dunked them in Raissa’s amazing accompanying green dipping sauce.
-The seasoning goes all the way through the meat to the bone.
+Your wings are famously good.
+Anyone that has ordered them and dunked them in Raissa’s amazing accompanying green dipping sauce know the seasoning goes through the meat to the bone.
 What makes the wings and sauce so good?
 I know Raissa hold the secrets, but come on - give us few details!

-Mathieu: We marinated the wings overnight with our own blend spices, so the marinade goes deep into the meat.
+Mathieu: We marinate the wings overnight with our own blend spices, so the marinade goes deep into the meat.
 For the green dipping sauce, Raissa uses all different type of herbs mixed that we can get here, usually at the Troy Farmers Market.
 She blends and seasons it.
-It’s her recipe that we’re now selling this in jar.
-The name? [laughs] We just call it Seasoning House green sauce.
+It’s her recipe that we’re also now selling in jars.
+The name? [laughs] We just call it Seasoning House Green Sauce.
+It’s simple.

 This summer you have been grilling on the street in front of your restaurant.
 I know that in the Ivory Coast there is a unique style of BBQ called "vertical BBQ" or "pique".
 Can you talk about how it differs from cooking flat on the grill?

 Pique is hanging meat over the coals.
 Let it sit for hours so it takes it time.
 But when we’re cooking on the grill the heat circulates evenly,the juices drop down keeping the meat moist and the smoke gives it a rich flavor.
 But the meat is already seasoned before we grill.
-Marinaded in wet seasoning something like the green sauce but different.
+It’s marinated in wet seasoning, something like our green sauce but different.

-Raissa: In my original review of the House of Seasoning for the Times Union, you famously refused to share any details about your spices or seasonings!
-Mathieu assured me you wouldn’t tell anyone - even him - so I had to trust my palate as to what I was tasting and I took a deep dive into the recipes of the Ivory Coast.
-Now, you have recently launched your own brand of Seasoning House spices and jarred sauces.
-Can you describe them to people who are curious about the flavor or heat profiles?
-When or how would you recommend using them?
+Raissa, in my original review of the House of Seasoning for the Times Union, you refused to share any details about your spices or seasonings; Mathieu assured me you haven’t told anyone - even him - so I had to trust my palate and also took a deep dive into the recipes of the Ivory Coast.
+Now, you have launched your own brand of Seasoning House spices and jarred sauces.
+Can you describe the flavor or heat profiles or how you recommend using them?

-I make my own spice blends called Queen of Spices.
+Yes, I make my own spice blends called Queen of Spices.
 We are selling two kinds.
-They’re all-natural and packed with flavor, so you don’t need to add anything else.
+They’re all-natural and packed with flavor, so you don’t need to add anything else to them.
 There is one that’s great for chicken and meat — it gives a rich, savory taste.
 And the other is perfect for fish or seafood — it adds a fresh, flavorful kick.
-Once you try them, you’ll see the difference.”
-The dry spices are $10, the green sauce is $12, the mild sauce is $12 and the spicy sauce is $15.
+Once you try them, you’ll see the difference.
+And we have our wet marinades too.
+How much?
+Oh, the dry spices are $10, the green sauce and mild sauce are both $12 and our spicy sauce is $15.

-Mathieu - you previously ran a bar in your hometown of Adbijan as well as the bar in Pittsfield.
-You’re also behind the new range of bottled juices at The Seasoning House which are sorrel, ginger and tamarind which you also sell by the glass when you’re grilling outside.
+Mathieu - you previously ran a bar in your hometown of Adbijan as well as in Pittsfield.
+You’re also behind the new range of bottled sorrel, ginger and tamarind juices at The Seasoning House which you also sell by the glass when you’re grilling outside.
 Is this something you hope to distribute to stores?

-We did have them in the Coop in Albany over Juneteenth for one week, but we’d love to get them distributed on stores shelves.
+Yes.
+We did have them in The Co Op in Albany over Juneteenth for just one week, but we’d love to get them distributed on stores shelves.

-And while we’re talking about your drinks, Mathieu, we’ve talked about how good your drinks are as cocktail mixers too.
-Since 2021, Nairobi in Kenya has emerged as an African city with a flourishing cocktail scene, an in 2024, Abidjan, the commercial Cote d’Ivorian city, started an annual Abidjan Cocktail Week to fill a gap and encouraging African bartenders to return to African roots using local ingredients and spirits over European or American.
-With a growing cocktail culture in Africa, do you think the flavors and traditional spirits like Aphro (a palm spirit made in Ghana) is something that will catch on stateside?
+We’ve talked about how your drinks are good as cocktail mixers too.
+Since 2021, Nairobi in Kenya has emerged as an African city with a flourishing cocktail scene, and in 2024, Abidjan started an annual Abidjan Cocktail Week to encourage African bartenders to use local ingredients and spirits over the standard European or American brands.
+The same is happening in Nairobi, Kenya.
+With a growing cocktail culture in Africa, do you think the flavors and traditional spirits like Aphro (a palm spirit made in Ghana) is something that we will see stateside?

-Yes, the Abidjan cocktail scene is growing fast and there’s a lot of creativity in cocktail bars.
+Yes, the Abidjan cocktail scene is growing fast and there’s a lot of creativity in the cocktail bars.
 In Abidjan, the villages do make traditional palm spirits, but they’re like almost house made, you know?
-I don’t know any that are being commercially made or big enough to distrubute internationally.
-Maybe it will come.
-Our house juices work beautifully in cocktails.
-You can mix our sorrel with vodka, or the ginger juice with rum and tamarind with tequila.
-We sell them for $5 a bottle.
+I don’t know any that are commercially made or big enough to distribute internationally.
+Maybe it will come?

-For a while you had a Tuesday night pop up menu at the Lucas Confectionery.
-Now you’re a vendor at the Saturday farmers market in Delmar, and of course you offer catering services.
+For a while you had a Tuesday night pop up menu at your neighbor, The Lucas Confectionery.
+This summer you joined the Saturday farmers market in Delmar, and you offer catering services.
 How is business going?
-Are you adding any more events?

-The farmer’s market is great for reaching new customers and catering help us a lot .we’re exploring more collaboration.
+The farmer’s market is great for reaching new customers and catering helps us a lot.
+We’re exploring more collaboration.
 We’d like to be able to package food for weekly lunches but would to figure out where to sell it or if we need to do ordering and drop off ourselves.
+But whenever we are at the Delmar Farmers Market we sell out and people see things on out menu that we didn’t bring and they say, “Mathieu, can you bring that for us next week.”
+[Laughs.]
+There is good demand.

 How would you describe the last 5 years of your life since the 2020 lockdown in just 5 words?